swissmakers/swiss-datashare/docs/docs/setup/integrations.md

 ```

-2. Docker will wait for ClamAV to start before starting Swiss DataShare.
+2. Docker/Podman will wait for ClamAV to start before starting Swiss DataShare.
 This may take a minute or two.
 3. The Swiss DataShare logs should now log "ClamAV is active"

 ### Stand-Alone